grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## Groups

-Groups are an optional which can “group” a large load script by functions.
+For extra organization, you can use *groups* to organize a load script by functions.
 You can also nest groups for BDD-style testing.

 All metrics emitted in a group have the tag `group` with a value of all wrapping group names separated by `::` (two colons).